Rav Kook Torah

 Esau’s World of Hedonism

-By utilizing these unusual emissaries, Jacob was sending a powerful message to Esau.
+By utilizing these unusual emissaries, Jacob sent a powerful message to Esau.
 You, Esau, claim that holiness and physical life are fundamentally contradictory.
 But my Torah is the Torah of the angels.
 For me, there is no division between holiness and the natural world.
 God Himself is revealed within His creation.

 (Adapted from Shemuot HaRe’iyah 9, VaYishlach 5630 (1929))